spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

         backoff-ms: 10s (default)
         timeout-ms: 1 hr (default)
     ```

+- Orca can now be configured to use shared managed service accounts.
+Unlike managed service accounts, which are created per pipeline, these are generated per unique combination of roles.
+This can significantly reduce the number of service accounts that Fiat needs to process during role sync and real-time auth calls, which can lead to errors when saving new pipelines or authenticating user requests if the sync or auth is slow enough.
+This introduces a new configurable option, `useSharedManagedServiceAccounts`, which defaults too false:
+    ```
+    orca:
+      tasks:
+        useSharedManagedServiceAccounts: true
+    ```

 ### Deck

 - A new property called `apiTimeoutMs` has been added to the configurable settings.
 This property specifies what the timeout should be when Deck makes API calls to other microservices.
 This property is not a required property.

+### Front50

+- Front50 now supports migrations to migrate from managed service accounts to shared managed service accounts.
+[Check out the feature's PR for an example of using the new migrations](https://github.com/spinnaker/front50/pull/1022).
+This introduces two new configurable options:
+    ```
+    front50:
+      migrations:
+        migrateToSharedManagedServiceAccounts: true
+        deleteDanglingManagedServiceAccounts: true
+    ```